uqasha524/WBC-Classification-Using-CNN-vs-MobileNetV2/README.md

 ---
 ## 🧠 Model Approaches

-To classify white blood cell (WBC) types, we explored **two deep learning strategies**:
+To classify white blood cell (WBC) types, we explored two deep learning strategies:

-1. **Custom CNN** – A convolutional neural network built from scratch, optimized for the structure of our dataset.
+Custom CNN – A convolutional neural network built from scratch, tailored and optimized specifically for our WBC image dataset.

-2. **Transfer Learning with MobileNetV2** – A lightweight, pre-trained architecture used as a feature extractor to leverage learned representations from ImageNet.
+Transfer Learning – Leveraged multiple state-of-the-art pre-trained models including MobileNetV2, DenseNet, VGG16, and ViT_B16.
+These models, originally trained on the ImageNet dataset, were fine-tuned or used as feature extractors to improve classification performance.

-Both models were trained and evaluated on a **balanced dataset** and compared based on accuracy and generalization performance.
+All models were trained and evaluated on a balanced dataset and compared based on their classification accuracy, efficiency, and ability to generalize to unseen data.

 ---